Checkerboard Shortbread

 2. In a separate bowl, whisk flour and cornstarch.
 Add flour mixture to creamed butter and sugar and mix to combine.
 Remove approximately half of the dough to a separate bowl then add the cocoa powder to the dough remaining in the mixer, and mix to combine.

-3. Get out a piece of plastic wrap and place in on a cool work surface (marble or granite cutting board or countertop is ideal).
+3. Get out a piece of plastic wrap and place in on a cool work surface (marble or granite cutting board or counter is ideal).
 Divide each dough in half so you have 2 lumps of cocoa dough and 2 lumps of plain dough.
-Pat each lump of dough into a 8 inch x 2 inch rectangle then stack them, alternating cocoa, plain, cocoa, plain.
-Wrap the plastic around the rectangle log and chill the dough at least 1 hour in the refrigerator.
+Pat each lump of dough into a long rectangle about 2-inches wide (aim for 9 or 10-inches long).
+Stack them, alternating cocoa, plain, cocoa, plain, and wrap in plastic.
+Make the log as clean-edged and squared off as possible by using a flat edged ruler to press the log against the work surface on all sides.
+Chill the dough at least 1 hour in the refrigerator.

 4. Remove dough log from refrigerator and slice lengthwise into 4 long strips.
-Turn the strip-slabs on their sides and stack them, alternating the edge colors (cocoa, plain, cocoa, plain) so you have a checkerboard pattern when you look at the end of the log.
-Re-wrap the dough log in the plastic and press together to get all the slabs to stick together.
+Allow the dough to soften a few minutes so that it will want to stick together for the next step: Turn the strip-slabs on their sides and stack them, alternating the edge colors (cocoa, plain, cocoa, plain) so you have a checkerboard pattern when you look at the end of the log.
+Re-wrap the dough log in the plastic and press together to get all the slabs to stick together then do as before and press and turn the log to keep clean edges and sharp corners.
 Chill the dough again for at least 15 minutes before slicing and baking the cookies.

 Recipe Notes / Tips